I know what you’re thinking. Self-publishing or indie-publishing, yuk!

 I cried for a month, while I learned Adobe’s InDesign program, the professional software for laying out a book.
 I think I even finally wound up laying it out in Microsoft Word – which makes me cringe now.
 But in the end, there was a book.

-My friend, Dori—she’s still my friend—told me that the book looked self-published.
-But it taught me so much.
 That book taught me that I could publish color picture books.

 Book 3: I Can Publish With Excellence